PrestaShop/docs/src/content/1.7/contribute/contribution-guidelines/_index.md

 CO | if the changes impact the Core (non-visible functionality) LO | if the changes impact localization functionality TE | if the changes impact automated tests
+ME | if the changes only import a git branch into another (eg. merge maintenance branch into develop) PM | if the changes are related to project management (eg. edit Github pull request form)

 {{% notice note %}}
 Remember, this is only needed for the Pull Request form, not for your commit messages.